Retired people may find that their financial strength lies in their homes, not in their bank accounts.

 How much will a reverse mortgage cost me?

-Traditional mortgages require you to pay monthly installments, a reverse mortgage doesn’t.
-The lender collects the mortgage amount only when the borrower passes away, sells the home, or moves elsewhere.
+While traditional mortgages require you to pay monthly installments, reverse mortgages don’t.
+Instead, the lender collects the mortgage amount only when the borrower passes away, sells the home, or moves elsewhere.

 Unlike traditional mortgages, reverse mortgages can be expensive as well as confusing.
 There are various costs involved in a reverse mortgage.
 These costs include insurance premiums, closing costs, service fees, etc.

-A reverse mortgage is costly and cannot be taken up casually.
-You should opt for this only if you have a decent financial backup.
+A reverse mortgage is costly and should not be taken up casually.
+Opt for this only if you have a significant financial backup.